The National Football League’s replacement officials aren’t the only ones lacking experience as the season begins.

 Griffin and Luck, both 22, were the top two in Heisman Trophy voting last season for college football’s best player, then reversed those positions in this year’s draft.
 They and the other rookies are looking to have an effect similar to that of the Carolina Panthers’ Cam Newton, voted the league’s Offensive Rookie of the Year last season.

 “Newton set the bar pretty high,” Steve Beuerlein, a former NFL quarterback and CBS Corp.
-(CBS) NFL analyst, said in an interview.
+(CBS:US) NFL analyst, said in an interview.
 “The guys this year, including both Griffin and Luck, have looked really good.
 But they’re going to make mistakes, every young quarterback does.”

 The first full day of play in the most-watched U.S. sports league is Sept.
 9, with 13 games.
 The season started Sept.
 5, when the Dallas Cowboys beat the defending Super Bowl-champion New York Giants 24-17 at MetLife Stadium in East Rutherford, New Jersey.

 The NFL’s replacement officials probably will make mistakes too, if the preseason was any indication.

 With the NFL and its officials union unable to reach an agreement on a new contract, the league has filled the jobs from below the top level of college football.
 During the preseason, the replacements drew criticism from players, coaches and fans for missed and inaccurate calls and a lack of experience.